 Altrincham & District Astronomical Society was formed in November, 1964 by a group of 15 year old schoolboys who acquired a small plot of land from the Council in Timperley at the edge of the recreation field where they built an observatory.
-As well as weekly meetings at the observatory site, meetings were held on the first Friday in the month from September through June at various venues, including Altrincham Library, Timperley Village Hall, 1st Timperley Scout HQ and, finally, now at Timperley Community Centre.
+As well as weekly meetings at the observatory site, meetings were held on the first Friday in the month from September through June at various venues, including Timperley Library, Timperley Community Centre, 1st Timperley Scout Hut and now the Timperley Village Club.

 During the early years the members built their own telescopes and often observed in winter all night in sleeping bags under the stars.
 Other activities included visits to dark sky sites, such as Tegg’s Nose, Lamaload and Llyn Brenig in North Wales and camping trips were also organised.